-Fort Des Moines features two open air picnic shelters and one 3-season picnic shelter (#1 and #3 have electricity and water) available for reservation as well as six other first-come, first-served shade structures located throughout the park.
+Fort Des Moines Park features two open air picnic shelters and one 3-season picnic shelter (#1 and #3 have electricity and water) available for reservation, as well as six other first-come, first-served shade structures located throughout the park.

 Jester Park features six shelters (#3, #5, #6 have electricity and water, ,#4 has water) and picnic areas throughout the wooded hills along the shore of Saylorville Lake.